REACH: Europe's Chemical Regulation Takes Off?

 To which an American Chemical Council (ACC) president and CEO Greg Lebedev replied: "We would be mad as hell if the Bush administration didn't lobby on behalf of American manufacturing interests."

-According to an article in this month's Harper's, (Mark Shapiro, "Toxic Inaction", Oct., 2007), U.S. efforts included sending emissaries to new EU countries such as Hungary Poland, Estonia and the Czech Republic in an attempt to recruit trading partner states against REACH.
+The United States ambassador to the European Union has even become involved trying to exert significant resources to fight the legislation.
+According to an article in this month's Harper's, (Mark Shapiro, "Toxic Inaction", Oct., 2007), U.S. state efforts on behalf of the industry included sending emissaries to new EU countries such as Hungary Poland, Estonia and the Czech Republic in an attempt to recruit trading partner states against REACH.
 American businessmen lobbied aggressively at EU parliamentary hearings, a move that Shapiro called an "historic intrusion into European affairs".
-Bush also deployed C. Boyden Gray, a Republican with a ubiquitous conservative presence, who serves as ambassador to the EU.
-Gray's expertise as he explained to Shapiro, is "confining and taming the beast" -- "beast" being the U.S. regulatory laws pertaining to clean air, the environment, drugs.

 Taming the Beast